True Orthodox church: Inter-church relations and intercommunion

-Many True Orthodox synods do not publish information concerning other synods, citing limited interest outside of their locality.
-Some are open to dialogue, whereas some hierarchies are more insular and prefer to keep to themselves.
-For example, the Russian Orthodox Autonomous Church (ROAC) through the late Metropolitan Valentine, stated informally that they no longer actively seek to join other True Orthodox churches, but would not refuse incoming dialogue.
+The Russian Orthodox Autonomous Church (ROAC) through the late Metropolitan Valentine, stated informally that they no longer actively seek to join other True Orthodox churches, but would not refuse incoming dialogue.

 Demography

 In 1999, it was estimated that "[t]here are probably over one million Old Calendarists in Romania, somewhat fewer in Greece, and considerably fewer in Bulgaria, Cyprus, and the [Eastern Orthodox] diaspora."

-Those who consider themselves a part of this movement are a minority of those who consider themselves to be Eastern Orthodox Christians.
+Those who consider themselves a part of this movement are a small minority of those who consider themselves to be Eastern Orthodox Christians.